 A fluent workspace is a changeable environment, where you can change the office environment to fit your own needs.
 One example could be making some assigned desks into bookable desks, which is known as hot desks.
 This makes it possible for employees to collaborate across departments and find desks close to people, you would want to collaborate with.
 This is great for maximizing capacity.

 Another example of a fluent workspace would be to make your resources changeable to fit your needs.
-Let me give you an example.
+Let us give you an example:

 The workplace design could be used to create communication zones to enhance internal collaboration between teams or to limit the breach of private conversations.
 We see some enterprise-level organizations wanting to cut down on single office spaces for management because they want to optimize their office spaces while creating a flat hierarchical structure.
 This can be great to close the gap between management and employees, but it also means that management has fewer rooms for private and confidential conversations.